jassu2017/cursor-gpt-5-game/cursor-gpt-5-game/README.md

 - Layout contains 144 tiles (36 Avengers names, 4 copies each).
 - The game does not guarantee solvable deals, similar to many classic Mahjong Solitaire implementations.
-- Tiles use color-coded labels derived from names (no copyrighted images).
+- Tiles now feature metallic-themed designs with cartoon Avengers images and character names as labels, enhanced with a celebratory confetti effect on matches.